compulab-yokneam/Documentation/etc/iot-gate-imx8plus_5g-station.md

 # iot-gate-imx8plus 5g station mode

 ## how to procedure
-* Use the alrready installed BalenaOS.
+* Use the allready installed BalenaOS.
 * Make any avaliable router work as a 5G ap.
 * Scan available SSID, issue:
 ```